-The (larger) raised section looks like something you’d get if you put a mathematician and a gardener in a room with a floral catalogue and a credit card.
+The (larger) raised section looks like something you’d get if you put a mathematician and a horticulturalist in a room with a pen, paper, gardening catalogue, and credit card.

 Low curving hedges of box, coloured sand/gravel, grass, flowers and shrubs map out geometric patterns across the garden, all flecked in colour as if Henri Matisse had discovered fractal design (which I’m sure was the look the gardeners were going for).

 It’s all quite spectacular and makes a gorgeous photo from the top of the spiral stairs at one end of the garden.

 You might believe you’re visiting a country retreat (as Schönbrunn once was), and not a palace now embedded in the heart of a city with nearly two million inhabitants.

 Special mention goes to the iron lattice arches that bound the upper garden, interspersed with dark green and white gateways covered in decades-old Virginia creeper.
 These must form blazing tunnels of red in autumn.

 Tickets & visitor tips

-The garden typically opens from April to early November.
+The garden typically opens from early April to early November.

 Getting to the privy garden